 Last month, Schwartzman told The York Dispatch the thief had a better option than turning to crime, because his congregation has a "huge heart" and would have at least listened to the person's situation, "to see what we could do."

-Five of the bells ended up in a York-area musical instrument shop, where the
+Five of the bells ended up in a York-area musical instrument shop, where the owner listed them for sale on eBay, according to Anderson.

 An Ohio man submitted the winning bid, but was later contacted by the music shop owner who canceled the sale and returned the man's money, saying he'd just learned the bells were stolen.